filllabs/sincap-common/README.md

 	* `~=` like
 	* `|=` in (values must be separated with `|`
 	* `*=` in alternative (values must be separated with `*`
+* NULL/mull/nil id reserved word.
+For ex.
+Name=NULL or Name!=NULL becomes IS NULL or IS NOT NULL

 ```GET http://127.0.0.1:8080/app/users?_filter=name=seray,active=true```